isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

    message, remembers the UDP port, and sends back Relay-reply with a copy of the option to the relay agent using this UDP port.

--  *Dynamic Host Configuration Protocol for IPv6 (DHCPv6)*, `RFC 8415
+-  *Dynamic Host Configuration Protocol for IPv6 (DHCPv6)*, `RFC 9915
-   <https://datatracker.ietf.org/doc/html/rfc8415>`__: This new DHCPv6 protocol specification
+   <https://datatracker.ietf.org/doc/html/rfc9915>`__: This new DHCPv6 protocol specification
-   obsoletes RFC 3315, RFC 3633, RFC 3736, RFC 4242, RFC 7083, RFC 7283,
+   obsoletes RFC 3315, RFC 3633, RFC 3736, RFC 4242, RFC 7083, RFC 7283, RFC 7550,
-   and RFC 7550.
+   and RFC 8415..
 All features, with the exception of the RECONFIGURE mechanism and the now-deprecated temporary addresses (IA_TA) mechanism, are supported.

 -  *Captive-Portal Identification in DHCP and Router Advertisements (RAs)*, `RFC 8910